Topic Number 501 - Should I Itemize?

 - An individual who files a tax return for a period of less than 12 months because of a change in his or her annual accounting period.

 - An individual who was a nonresident alien or a dual-status alien during the year.
 However, nonresident aliens who are married to a U.S. citizen or resident alien at the end of the year and who choose to be treated as U.S. residents for tax purposes can take the standard deduction.
 For additional information, refer to Publication 519, U.S. Tax Guide for Aliens.

 - An estate or trust, common trust fund, or partnership; see Code Section 63(c)(6)(D).

 You should itemize deductions if your allowable itemized deductions are greater than your standard deduction or if you must itemize deductions because you can't use the standard deduction.

 You may be able to reduce your tax by itemizing deductions on Form 1040, Schedule A.pdf, Itemized Deductions.
-Itemized deductions include amounts you paid for state and local income or sales taxes, real estate taxes, personal property taxes, mortgage interest, and disaster losses.
+Itemized deductions include amounts you paid for state and local income or sales taxes, real estate taxes, personal property taxes, mortgage interest, and disaster losses from a Federally declared disaster.
 You may also include gifts to charity and part of the amount you paid for medical and dental expenses.
 You would usually benefit by itemizing on Form 1040, Schedule A.pdf, if you:

 - Can't use the standard deduction or the amount you can claim is limited